This product is fragile until fitted. Handle with care and store flat, face up.

 Cut blocks of MDF approximately 50 x 18 x 18mm.
 Apply silicone to top and side of blocks and adhere to the side wall of the cabinet and the underside of the worktop.
 Should the surface ever need to be removed in the future simply remove the blocks.

-Acrylic upstands and splashbacks should not be fixed to the worktop with solid surface adhesive.
+Solid Surface upstands and splashbacks should not be fixed to the worktop with solid surface adhesive.
 Instead apply dabs of silicone every 100mm to the wall surface to which the upstand or splashback is to be fitted.
 Press the upstand or splashback firmly against the wall to ensure a secure bond.
 You can use masking tape to hold the upstand or splashback in place whilst the coloured silicone sets.
 A carefully applied continuous bead of silicone is required at the junction of the worktop and upstand or splashback to ensure a waterproof seal.

-Acrylic upstands and splashbacks are finished in the same way as worktops and breakfast bars but carry this process out before fitting as it is difficult to get a consistent finish when they are attached to a wall.
+Solid Surface upstands and splashbacks are finished in the same way as worktops and breakfast bars but carry this process out before fitting as it is difficult to get a consistent finish when they are attached to a wall.
 Ensure they are adequately supported whilst finishing.

 General cleaning of your acrylic solid surfaces can be done by wiping the surface with a damp sponge or cloth and then drying with a dry soft cloth to prevent spotting, especially in hard water areas.
 A microfiber cloth is the best type to use.